 Though only two vintages in, the Méthode Cap Classique that is Lady R from Steenberg is starting to shape as one of SA’s best.

-Following on from the maiden 2010, the 2011 is set for release on 1 September.
+Following on from the maiden 2010, the 2011 sells for R435 a bottle from Port2Port.
 A blend of 70% Pinot Noir from Stellenbosch and Darling and 30% Chardonnay from Robertson, it spent 52 months on the lees.
 On the nose, a surprising amount of citrus given the predominance of Pinot but also red apple, an intriguing herbal note, some reduction and a little leesy character but this is very much in the background.
 The palate meanwhile shows pure fruit, crisp acidity and a very fine mousse before a savoury finish.
 Classy stuff.